 When my children were young, our Christmas traditions involved bright Christmas carols playing while decorating the tree, setting up the nativity scene, the advent calendar activities and daily Bible readings, the train trip to the city to view the department stores' animated displays, Christmas in Story & Song at our church and more.

 Now, as a grandparent, the traditions of Christmas are just a bit quieter.
-But there is no reason why your time with your grandkids can't be every bit as memorable and meaningful as when life was bursting at the seams with Christmas excitement and activity.
+Maybe you're the same.
+Maybe you're looking forward to celebrating Christmas with a bevy of grandchildren.
+Hey, there's no reason why your time with your grandkids now can't be every bit as memorable and meaningful as when life was bursting at the seams with Christmas excitement and activity.

-Amongst all the frenetic activity of Christmas, how can you, as a grandparent, create a family tradition that will emphasise the real message of Christmas?
+But I guess you're wondering how, amongst all the frenetic activity of Christmas can you, as a grandparent, create a family tradition that will emphasise the real message of Christmas?

-I was asking myself the same question when I happened to watch the latest clip from the SkitGuys...see here.
+I was asking myself the same question when I happened to watch the latest clip from the SkitGuys...You can watch it below or via the link: see here.